harryngict/TracePointKit/README.md

-## I. How to set up the environment to run iosmodularkits repository
+## I. How to set up the environment to run TracePointKit repository
-### A: Clone iosmodularkits repo to your machine
+### A: Clone TracePointKit repo to your machine

 ```Script
 git clone git@github.com:harryngict/TracePointKit.git